katelyn-zhao/lol-dragon-analysis/README.md

 ### Data

-In this project, I will focus mainly on neutral objectives (specifically Dragons) and how they effect game outcome.
-To do this, I will use data collected from Oracle's Elixir.
+In this project, I will focus mainly on team neutral objectives (specifically Dragons) and how they effect game outcome.
+To do this, I will use data collected from [Oracle's Elixir](https://oracleselixir.com/tools/downloads).
 I will use the game data specifically from the year 2022, containing 148992 rows and 131 columns.

 ### Columns